JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 The Gradle build script is modified to specify the target product, determining the APIs available during development.
 The <path>plugin.xml</path> file is modified to declare the plugin's dependency on modules or libraries.

-## Configuring build.gradle to Target Products other than IntelliJ IDEA
+## Configuring Gradle Build Script to Target Products Other Than IntelliJ IDEA

 The best practice is to use the `gradle-intellij-plugin` `intellij.type` [attribute](https://github.com/JetBrains/gradle-intellij-plugin#intellij-platform-properties) to specify the target product.
 For example, `PY` for PyCharm professional.
 Configuration using an `intellij.type` attribute is explained in the [Product-Specific Attribute](#configuring-plugin-projects-using-a-product-specific-attribute) section below.

 However, not all products have an `intellij.type` attribute defined by the `gradle-intellij-plugin`, for example, PhpStorm.
-If the target product does not have an `intellij.type` attribute defined, then the best approach is to configure the project using the [IntelliJ IDEA Attribute](#configuring-buildgradle-using-the-intellij-idea-product-attribute).
+If the target product does not have an `intellij.type` attribute defined, then the best approach is to configure the project using the [IntelliJ IDEA Attribute](#configuring-gradle-build-script-using-the-intellij-idea-product-attribute).

 > To target multiple products (e.g., IntelliJ IDEA and PyCharm) with the same plugin, see [](plugin_compatibility.md) page.
 >